bitbrain/hamorigami/core/README.md

 Entities can be moved during cutscenes.
 Currently, it is only possible to move entities relatively to their current position:
 ```
-entity moves by x,y for 3 seconds looped
+move entity by x,y for 3 seconds looped
 ```
 *`entity` is the type of spirit to move*<br/>
 *`x` the amount of pixels to move left or right (can be negative)*<br/>